Hugo-Cathelain/plazza/README.md

         - *this serializes then sends to the reception the id of the kitchen with the pizza type that has been completed*

     - <u> Closure Signals </u>:
     If a `Kitchen` becomes `idle` for too long, *no orders for 5 seconds*, it sends a `Closed` message to `Reception` before terminating.
+Upon receiving the message, `Reception` sends the `Closed` message back, allowing both the `Kitchen` to close itself safely and the `Reception` to finalize its processes properly."

 # Load Balancer

-As afermentioned, `Reception` periodically sends `RequestStatus` messages to all `Kitchens` to monitor their workload, ingredient levels, and idle time.
+As afermentioned, `Reception` periodically recieves status update messages from all `Kitchens` to monitor their workload, ingredient levels, and idle time.
 This information grants `Reception` the ability to properly distribute the pizza's.
 The `Load Balancer` rearranges the `kitchen vector` specifically with this priority method:
 <br><br>
         ***idleCount*** *>* ***pizzaCount*** *>* ***pizzaTime*** *>* ***id***
 <br><br>